 The Art of Health in Wales - Resources now online

-In May this year a full day symposium took place which explored policy and practice in arts and health and showcased a range of innovative practice from across Wales.
+In May 2016 a full day symposium took place which explored policy and practice in arts and health and showcased a range of innovative practice from across Wales.
 It aimed to move the Arts Health & Wellbeing sector forward and explore opportunities for advocacy, collaboration and networking.

 Speakers included Tim Joss, Founder and Chief Executive of AESOP (Arts Enterprise with a Social Purpose) and Co-Founder of the Arts Impact Fund, John Wyn Owen, Chair Health Protection Committee, Welsh Government and Council Member of Health Action Partnership International (HAPI).